 Face Validity: Do those who have experienced the technology believe in its accuracy?

-All five validity tests have been completed on the Hiring MRI.
+All five validity tests have been completed on the Performance Profile.

-Most importantly, the Hiring MRI has been validated over and over again in unique business environments.
+Most importantly, the Performance Profile has been validated over and over again in unique business environments.

 Some of these studies were conducted with Dollar General's entire workforce-over 40,000 people-from the President Cal Turner in Nashville, to the warehouse employees in Miami.

 Studies have also been conducted at Sara Lee Corporation, GTE, CUNY Mutual, HCA, AT&T, Harvard, Princeton, Yale, University of Chicago and many others.

 To receive a complimentary copy of validity studies, email: [email protected] and enter Validity Study in the subject line.